C++ Tutorial: OOP in C++

-A control is a visual component, meaning that you can see it and possibly interact with it at run time.
+A control is a visual component, meaning that at run time, you can see it and possibly interact with it.
 All controls have properties, methods, and events that describe their appearance, such as their position (Left, Top), dimensions (Height, Width), methods to paint or move the control, and events that respond to user actions (such as clicking the mouse or pressing a keyboard key).

 TWinControl is the ancestor for controls that are wrappers for MS Windows screen objects ("windows").

-A WinControl can serve as a container ("parent") for other controls, referred to as child controls.
-Examples of container controls: forms, panels, and toolbars.
-Note that "parent" does NOT mean the same as "ancestor"!
+A WinControl can serve as a container ("parent") for other controls, referred to as "child controls".
+Examples of container controls are: forms, panels, and toolbars.

 TScrollingWinControl is for wincontrols that support scrolling.